Is Document AI expensive?

 This is the most common question I get.
-The short answer: It depends on how you use it.
+The short answer: it depends on the processor you use and how much structure you need.

-Google Cloud's pricing calculator is confusing, and most tutorials skip the real-world cost implications.
-After processing 50,000+ pages across multiple projects, here's an honest breakdown of what it actually costs.
+Google Cloud’s pricing can be confusing and many tutorials tend to skip the real-world cost implications.
+After processing 50,000+ pages across multiple projects, here’s a practical breakdown of what it actually costs.

 Quick Cost Calculator